 Johannes Zumpe, London 1773

-Zumpe was one of the instrument makers who moved from Germany to London in the early 1750’s.
+Zumpe was one of the many instrument makers who moved from Germany to London in the early 1750’s.
 First he started working for Burkat Shudi.
-In the early 1760’s he started working for himself, first making ‘English guittars’, then making little square pianos like this one.
-He is considered to be the first to make this kind of little piano in a time when the harpsichord was still in its golden age.
+In the early 1760’s he set up his own business initially making ‘English guittars’, followed by the little square pianos like this one.
+He is considered to be the first to make this kind of small piano in a time when the harpsichord was still in its golden age.

 His earliest surviving examples are from 1766.
-Some 60 instruments might still exist.
+Some 60 instruments may be still in existence.

-Many of Zumpe’s colleagues (and countrymen) started making them as well, Pohlmann, Beck, Ganer, Buntebart, Sievers, Schoene, all got into this successful business.
+Many of Zumpe’s colleagues (and countrymen) started making them as well, Pohlmann, Beck, Ganer, Buntebart, Sievers, Schoene, all entered in this successful trade.

 The instruments were exported all over Europe.

 The miniature is of an unknown lady attributed to Richard Crosse, ca. 1775

 The instrument is playable.
-It was was bought is its present condition.
-It was probably restored at an earlier stage.
-Almost everything is original but unfortunately it may have gotten a new soundboard at some point.
+It was bought in its present condition, having been restored at an earlier stage.
+Almost everything is original.
+Unfortunately it may have gotten a new soundboard at some point.